jdcloudcom/en/documentation/Middleware/JD-Distributed-Service-Framework/Operation-Guide/APP-Manage/APPList.md

 ### Program Package Management

-Program packages used by the current application in deployment is uploaded for program package management.
-When deleting an application, a user can select to delete all program packages under the application synchronously or not.
+1. Program packages used by the current application in deployment is uploaded for program package management.

+2. When deleting an application, all program packages under the application will be deleted.
 Before deletion, the user needs to back up on his/her own.

+3. Currently, the program package supports two types, JAR and WAR, and its maximum SoftSize is 256 MB.

 ![](../../../../../image/Internet-Middleware/JD-Distributed-Service-Framework/app-cxb-list-1.png)